Coach Marshall Clark

 Nike sponsored Dave and Tom as post-collegiate runners on the Athletics West Team.

 How spot-on coach Clark was.
-In his heart, coach Clark was a teacher of life lessons to young people.
+In his heart, Coach Clark taught life lessons to young people.

 When I first met Coach Clark, I said, "I peaked when I was young.
 I have not improved".

 I had little self-confidence at that point in my journey.
 Clark's simple words helped change my attitude for the better.
-I believed coach Clark could help me improve.
-His calming assurance and quietly confident demeanor meant the world to me at the time.
+I believed Coach Clark could help me improve.
+His calming assurance and quietly confident demeanor meant the world to me then.

 Coach Clark helped me win two Big Sky 800-meter titles, set one conference record, and break the long-standing 800-meter school record at the University of Montana.
 I also improved my time thanks to him.

-Coach Clark's few words changed my attitude for the better forever.
-This amazing man took the time to teach me important life lessons in ways I could understand at the time.
+Coach Clark's confidence in me changed my attitude for the better forever.
+This fantastic man took the time to teach me important life lessons in ways I could understand at the time.

 As the famous quote says, "Build Bridges, not Walls" in life when directly communicating with others.